philipstubbs13/NYT-React-Search/README.md

   * Sets up the Express server to handle data parsing using body-parser.
   * Points the server to the API routes, which gives the server a map of how to respond when users visit or request data from various URLs.
   * Defines the port the server is listening on.
-  * Starts the API server and React server.
+  * Starts the Express server and React development server.
   * Allows the app to serve static content.
   * Uses Mongoose (orm) to connect to MongoDB, which allows us to have access to the MongoDB commands to perform various operations on the database.
 * <b>yarn.lock</b>: Dependency tree for the project.
 Lists the project dependencies and their versions.